 Code Geass draws from Arthurian myth, most prominently with Britannia's Super PrototypeHumongous Mecha being named for Knights of the Round Table (Lancelot, Gawain) and the presence of the Knights of the Round, described as the Emperor's twelve elite soldiers.
 There's also Arthur, the stray cat that follows the Lancelot's pilot around, apparently for no other reason than to bite his hand whenever he lets his guard down.

 Nanatsu No Taizai draws several influences from the Arthurian myth.
-The main character Meliodas is named after Tristan's father.
+To name a few: The main character Meliodas is named after Tristan's father.
 The country in which the series takes place in is called Britannia and there is a kingdom called Lyonesse.
 An allusion to the Sword in the Stone was made by one of the antagonists.
 One of the characters is a Gender Flip version of Merlin.
 Two others are named after Lancelot's parents, Ban and Elaine.

 Soul Eater features Arthur's sword Excalibur as the legendary sword who's... extremely annoying as fuck.
 However, it is implied that Arthur himself put up with Excalibur and the sword wasn't as annoying when in Arthur's hand, even growing a beard.
 Now, without Arthur, though... yep, super annoying as ever.